gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 a DTLS Key Management Method's connection.

-The Replay window for the DTLS Sequence Number will need to take into account that heartbeat (HB) chunks are sent concurrently over all paths in multihomed Associations, thus it needs to be large enough to accommodate latency differences.
+The Replay window for the DTLS Sequence Number will need to take into account that HEARTBEAT chunks are sent concurrently over all paths in multihomed Associations, thus it needs to be large enough to accommodate latency differences.